-The Colorado Information Analysis Center serves as the focal point within the state for receiving, analyzing and sharing threat-related information among private sector, local, tribal, and federal partners.
+The Colorado Information Analysis Center (CIAC) serves as the focal point within the state for receiving, analyzing and sharing threat-related information among the private sector, local, tribal and federal partners.
 The CIAC includes representatives from all levels of government and that represents a clearinghouse for threat information with a focus on protecting civil rights, civil liberties and privacy concerns.
-The CIAC also provides situational awareness and a common operating picture and coordinated information collection, analysis, dissemination for Colorado Department of Public safety (CDPS).
+The CIAC also provides situational awareness and a common operating picture and coordinated information collection, analysis, dissemination for the Colorado Department of Public Safety (CDPS).

 All-Hazards Threat Analysis Unit

 This analyst unit is responsible for the receipt, review, analysis and dissemination of threat and hazard-related information/intelligence.
 The unit produces reports for law enforcement and non-law enforcement personnel for the purpose of information sharing on criminal acts that may be related to acts of terrorism or terrorism threats that may directly affect Colorado.
 Analysts in this unit focus on the following subject areas: